 Resources for Families & Educators

 NASP has made these handouts publicly available as a public service to provide parents and teachers with up-to-date information and proven, solutions-based strategies for home and classroom applications.
 All handouts are taken from Helping Children at Home and School III, which contains over 280 total handouts contributed by leading experts and experienced professionals.
-The full collection is available for purchase in an easy-to-search format that allows users to print individual handouts to be given to parents, teachers, administrators, teens, and others.

 Copyright Information: You may use all or any portion of the forms and documents on this webpage solely for educational, non-commercial use, provided you do not remove any trademark, copyright or other notice contained in such document.
 No other use is permitted unless otherwise expressly permitted by NASP.